PgBiel/typst-tablex/README.md

     Takes `(col_num, cell_array)` and returns
     the modified `cell_array`.
 Note that, with your function, they cannot be sent to another column.
 Also, please preserve the order of the cells.
 This is especially important given that cells may be `none` if they're actually a position taken by another cell with colspan/rowspan.
 Make sure the `none` values are in the same indexes when the array is returned.

+## Changelog

+### Unreleased

+- Fixed strokes - now lines will expand to not look weird when strokes are larger.
+    - You can disable this behavior by setting `stroke-expand: false` on your lines.
+- You can now arbitrarily change your lines' sizes at either end with the option `expand: (length, length)`; e.g. `expand: (5pt, 10pt)` will increase your horizontal line 5pt to the left and 10pt to the right (or, for a vertical line, 5pt to the top and 10pt to the bottom).
+    - Support for negative expand lengths is limited (so far, only reduces length in the first cell the line spans).

+### v0.0.1

+Initial release.

+- Added types `tablex`, `cellx`, `hlinex`, `vlinex`
+- Added type aliases `gridx`, `rowspanx`, `colspanx`

 ## 0.1.0 Roadmap